meet-projects/Y2-2015-Day-4a/README.md

 database.

 #### Exercise 4: Delete
-Remove all the instructors from the database so that only students and TAs are left.
+Remove all the instructors and staff from the database so that only students and TAs are left.